Patrick Bristow

 Patrick Bristow (born September 26, 1962) is an American actor, comedian and director.
-He is best known for playing Peter Barnes on Ellen (1994-1998), and Patrick on The Suite Life of Zack and Cody (2005-2008), and for the film Pain & Gain (2013).
+He is best known for playing Peter Barnes on Ellen (1994–1998), and Patrick on The Suite Life of Zack & Cody (2005–2008), and for the film Pain & Gain (2013).

 Life and career

 Bristow was born in Los Angeles.
 He appeared as Peter on Ellen.
 His TV guest-star roles include Seinfeld's "The Wig Master", his recurring role as the Machiavellian Troy on Mad About You, and Larry David's choreographer on Curb Your Enthusiasm.
-He has also guest-starred on Malcolm in the Middle, Friends, CSI, The Minor Accomplishments of Jackie Woodman, The Larry Sanders Show, Head Case, The Suite Life of Zack & Cody, and the animated series King of the Hill and Family Guy.
+He has also guest-starred on Malcolm in the Middle.

-Bristow appeared as himself in episodes of both the UK and U.S. versions of the improvisational show Whose Line Is It Anyway? and on "Celebrity Apprentice."
-He is the stage show director and host for the Jim Henson Company's Puppet Up!, which combines comedic improvisation with puppetry, and which he co-created with Brian Henson.

-Bristow has been nominated for a Los Angeles Drama Critics Circle Award, a Los Angeles Stage Alliance Ovation Award, and took home a Back Stage West Garland Award for originating the role of Bob in The Breakup Notebook: The Lesbian Musical, which received the 2006 Ovation Award for World Premiere Musical.

-His live show, Stuffed and Unstrung, was also nominated for a Drama Desk award in 2010 in the category of "Unique Theatrical Experience."
-Bristow is also an alumnus of The Groundlings, where he still occasionally performs improvisation comedy.